BAgrSc (Hons) (NFQ Level 8)

 O6/H7 in English, Irish, Mathematics, a laboratory science subject and two other recognised subjects

-Students interested in progressing to the Food Business with Chinese Studies degree option must undertake one Chinese language module in semester one and transfer to the Food Business with Chinese Studies degree option by the end of semester one.
+Students interested in progressing to the Food Business with Chinese Studies degree option must undertake three Chinese language modules by the end of year one.

 Why is this course for me?

 The Food Business with Chinese Studies programme reflects the changing market landscape, and aims to develop graduates with the skills and talent urgently requiredby the Irish food industry.

 With Brexit and the uncertainty involving the UK market, export expansion to the emerging markets has critical strategic importance to the Irish food industry and the overall economy.

 The changing market landscape requires improved foreign language capability of Irish companies to facilitate access to new markets, and to help sustain and strengthen the modern agri-food and agribusiness companies.